animegolem/pirate-extensions-extended/README.md

 A detailed step by step guide on how to build the pirate-extension can be found [here](step-by-step-guide/STEP_BY_STEP.md)

+A very rough guide on how to use the microphones and create a personal target can be found [here](link/link.md).
+Please expect the results to be confusind and problematic if you start this project.

 ## REFERENCES

 [1] D. Bau, O. Moschner, C. Poerschmann "Adapting the PIRATE Design for Cost-Effective In-Ear Microphones", Proceedings of the 50th DAGA, Hannover, Mar.
 2024